I tell you what, this World Cup malarky is making me miss growing up in the 90s. It’s giving me ALL of the nostalgic feels at the moment.

 These were also the times where you could show off your best moves to songs like the Macarena, Saturday Night dance and Superman!

-I’m sure that there are plenty more nostalgic moments that I’ve forgotten (my memory doesn’t work like it used to) but these are the main things I miss about growing up in the 90s.
+I’m sure that there are plenty more nostalgic moments that I’ve forgotten (my memory doesn’t work like it used to) but I think I’ve covered the main ones.

 Even though we’re SO LUCKY and privileged to have everything we do now, and it’s amazing to see how much technology has come on in such a short space of time, sometimes I can’t help but long for the simplicity of the past.